quadrantsec/meer/doc/source/install.rst

     make
     sudo make install

 By default, this will install Meer into the ``/usr/local/bin/`` directory with the default Meer configuration file in the ``/usr/local/etc/`` directory.
-By default, Meer will compile with MySQL/MariaDB support.
+By default, Meer will compile with only Redis support.

 Common configure options
 ^^^^^^^^^^^^^^^^^^^^^^^^